 We use these types of cookies.
 By using our websites these you agree that we can place these types of cookies on your device.

 These cookies are used to deliver adverts more relevant to you and your interests They are also used to limit the number of times you see an advertisement as well as help measure the effectiveness of the advertising campaign.
 They are usually placed by advertising networks with the website operator’s permission.
 They remember that you have visited a website and this information is shared with other organisations such as advertisers.
 Quite often targeting or advertising cookies will be linked to site functionality provided by the other organisation.

 Definitions used above are consistent with those supplied by the International Chamber of Commerce ‘ICC UK Cookie Guide’ April 2012.

 You have the right to ask us not to process your information in this way at any time.
-If you no long wish to receive web based marketing information you can unsubscribe by email@example.com.
+If you no longer wish to receive web based marketing information you can unsubscribe by emailing firstname.lastname@example.org.
 For non-web based marketing information please write to: Marketing Department, Nuffield Health, Epsom Gateway, Ashley Avenue, Epsom, Surrey, KT18 5AL.
 We would ask you to give us a reasonable amount of notice, to give us time to update our systems.
 While the precise timings vary by department we generally ask that you give us at least 30 days’ notice.

-Nuffield Health premises are surveyed by CCTV for the purpose of security and images and videos may be retained for a limited period.
+Many of our premises are surveyed by CCTV for the purposes of security.
+Images and videos may be retained for a limited period.

 Accessing and updating your information